bestdani/blender_squash/README.md

 # Blender Squash

 ## A game for blender 2.8
-Blender squash is a little game rendered using the [blender](https://blender.org) version 2.8 real timer viewport (Eevee).
+Blender squash is a little game rendered using the [blender](https://blender.org) version 2.8 real time viewport (Eevee).
 All physics are managed by the python script, the blender viewport is used for displaying the results and playing back some animations.

 ## A simple gameplay